uboslinux/ubos-docs/sphinx/users/networking.rst

 If the UBOS device has more than two network interfaces, additional interfaces will be created as separate local networks on different subnets.

+Applications running on the UBOS device are accessible from the local network ("downstream") but not from the public internet ("upstream").

 In this mode:

 * **network interfaces**: All network interfaces are active.